CP1401/Practicals/prac_01/README.md

 Great, now let's get ready to focus on problem solving...

-Record your answers for each of the below questions in a simple text file, `questions.txt`.
+Record your answers for each of the below questions in a simple text file, `p1questions.txt`.
 You can use PyCharm (if you already know how), Notepad or any suitable program for creating your work file.

 ## Logic Exercise